Really-Simple-Plugins/complianz-gdpr/readme.txt

 Our plugin decides whether a cookie consent banner has to be shown.
 So you shouldn’t need to worry when using our plugin.

 == Change log ==
+= 1.2.4 =
+* Tweak: added monsterinsights integration
+* Tweak: added a hide revoke button option in the settings
+* Tweak: moved statistics script to overridable templates, and included them using action hooks, to make overriding more easy.
+* Fix: cookie policy text was not 100% matched when the categories option was selected for the banner.
+* Fix: tracking of statistics added new user when the status was not changed.
+* Fix: center revoke button not in same style as other revoke buttons

 = 1.2.3 =
 * Fix: revoke button showed too large because of changes for the center template